-Second class train tickets cost about the same as bus tickets but if you want a sleeper car, then expect to pay around VND 600,000 or more.
+The cheapest train tickets (second-class) cost about the same as bus tickets but if you want an overnight train sleeper car, then expect to pay around VND 600,000 or more.
 Most companies offer sleeper cars with two or four beds.

 I haven’t ridden a train in Vietnam but according to some people, train rides are bumpy and noisy with generally uncomfortable beds and unsanitary toilets.
 So not only are sleeper trains more expensive than buses and take a few hours longer, but they’re less comfortable as well.

 From what I understand, trains used to be deemed safer than buses but that no longer seems to be the case with the improved road conditions in Vietnam.

-As previously mentioned, trains can only go as far as Lao Cai Station so you’ll need to take a public bus from the train station and travel the extra 35 kilometers (22 miles) to Sapa town.
+As previously mentioned, trains can only go as far as Lao Cai railway station.
+You’ll need to take a public bus from the train station and travel the extra 35 kilometers (22 miles) to Sapa town.
 The journey takes about 1.5 hrs and costs VND 30,000.
 Avoid taxis at all costs because they’re known to rip tourists off.

-All things considered, I don’t know what benefits traveling by train would have, but if you’d prefer to travel by train, then you can click on the link to book train tickets from Hanoi to Sapa.
+All things considered, I don’t know what benefits traveling by train would have, but if you’d prefer to travel by train, then you can click on the link to purchase a train ticket from Hanoi to Sapa.
 There are several train stations in Hanoi but the fastest Hanoi to Sapa trains (least number of stops) depart from Hanoi Railway Station.
 You can check Bookaway for a train schedule.

 This is what it looks like inside a typical 4-bed sleeper car.